mrgnhnt96/revali/doc-site/docs/constructs/revali_server/context/bind-context.md

----
-title: Bind
----

 # Bind Context

-The `Bind` lifecycle component is used to bind a value from the request to a parameter.
+The `Bind` Lifecycle Component is used to bind a value from the request to a parameter.
 This context can be used to get insights into the binding call, data, meta data, and more.

 :::tip
-Learn more about the `Bind` lifecycle component [here](../core/binding).
+Learn more about the `Bind` Lifecycle Component [here](../core/binding).
 :::

 ## Specific Properties